theurs/freegooglebard/README.md

 cfg.py
 ```
 # Bot description, up to 512 symbols.
+Fewer characters for automatic translation to work properly.
 bot_description = """Free Telegram bot for chatting with Google Bard

 You only need to get your own Google Bard token and then you can talk to bard in telegram.